 This cherry basin is a project I did for a bathroom in our home.
 I turned the 17.25-inch wide basin from black cherry.
 The top of the cabinet is cherry as well, with a natural edge.
 I applied three coats of 105 Resin/207 Special Clear Hardener epoxy to each, sanding the cured epoxy between coats.
 The final finish was three coats of polyurethane.

-A 100-year-old friend called in tears because her living room ceiling had cracked and she was afraid that the ceiling was going to fall.
+A 100-year-old friend called in tears because her living room ceiling had cracked and she was afraid that the plaster was going to fall.
 I did my best to calm her and offered to come over and take a quick look.
 Continue reading →

 Last summer I used WEST SYSTEM® Epoxy to repair a small section of rot in a rough sawn cedar trim board on my house.
 Before gutter was installed, the trim board was wet frequently, but well ventilated.
 Only a narrow center section of the #2 grade, 1″×12″ board seemed to be vulnerable.
 Continue reading →